Belgium

 Legal and Regulatory Environment

 As a member of the European Union (EU), Belgium is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-Belgium has fully aligned its legal framework with the EU acquis communautaire as it relates to the above areas.
+Belgium has fully aligned its legal framework with the EU acquis communautaire as it relates to accounting and auditing.

 Accounting Framework

-The Accounting Act of 1975 (as amended) stipulates the requirements for preparation of financial statements, including applicable accounting standards and financial reporting thresholds.
+The Accounting Act of 1953 as amended in 2015 was published in the Belgian Official Gazette on December 30, 2015.
+It stipulates the requirements for preparation of financial statements, including applicable accounting standards and financial reporting thresholds.
 In accordance with the law, the Belgian Accounting Standards Board (BASB) is responsible for enacting financial reporting standards in Belgium.

-EU-endorsed IFRS are required for the preparation of separate and consolidated financial statements of all companies whose securities trade in a regulated market.
+EU-endorsed IFRS are required for the preparation of separate and consolidated financial statements of all listed companies.
 Belgium also used the option to require EU-endorsed IFRS in the consolidated financial statements of credit institutions, insurance companies, and investment firms whose securities do not trade in a public market.
 It also permits EU-endorsed IFRS in the consolidated financial statements of companies other than those mentioned above whose securities do not trade in a public market.
 Entities that are not required to use EU-endorsed IFRS must use Belgian Generally Accepted Accounting Principles (GAAP) issued by the BASB.

 Auditing Framework

-According to the Belgian Code for companies and associations of 2019, all large and medium-sized entities, that meet two of the basic criteria in two subsequent accounting periods are subject to mandatory audits: (i) an annual turnover in excess of EUR 9,000,000 (exclusive of VAT); (ii) total assets over EUR 4,500,000 ; and (iii) more than fifty employees on average during the year.
+According to the Audit Act of 2016, all large and medium-sized entities, that meet two of the basic criteria in two subsequent accounting periods are subject to mandatory audits (as from 1/1/2024): (i) an annual turnover more than EUR 11,250,000 (exclusive of VAT); (ii) total assets over EUR 6,000,000; and (iii) more than fifty employees on average during the year.
 Small companies that meet only one of the audit criteria listed above are exempt from appointing a statutory auditor and are only required to draw up simplified annual accounts.

-All statutory audits must be conducted in accordance with the auditing standards drafted by the Belgian Institute of Registered Auditors (IBR-IRE) and approved by the High Council for the Economic Professions and Minister of Economy, as required by the Audit Act of 2016.
-IBR-IRE reports on its website that ISA have been applicable in Belgium since 2009 and the 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements is now applicable in the jurisdiction.
-IBR-IRE reports to be currently working with the Compagnie nationale des Commissaires aux Comptes (CNCC) and the Conseil supérieur de l'Ordre des Experts-Comptables (CSOEC) for a French translation of the standards as well as NBA Netherlands for a Dutch translation.
+All statutory audits must be conducted in accordance with the auditing standards drafted by the Belgian Institute of Registered Auditors (IBR-IRE) and approved by the High Council for Economic Professions (HCEP) and the Minister of Economy, as required by the Audit Act of 2016.
+IBR-IRE reports on its website that ISA have been applicable in Belgium since 2009.
+The ISQM standards (ISQM 1 & ISQM 2) are applicable for all audit firms in Belgium as from 15 December 2023.

 Accountants

-To become a member of IEC-IAB, candidates must (i) acquire a university level degree (or higher) that is recognized by the Flemish, French or German-speaking community; (ii) complete a three (3) year internship at the institute or at least seven years of practical experience; and (iii) pass a final examination.
-Exemptions to the internship program are available on the website.
+Candidates must (i) acquire a degree that is recognized by the Flemish, French or German-speaking Community and listed by the 2019 law; (ii) pass an initial admission test; (iii) complete a three (3) year internship at the ITAA or have at least seven years of practical experience (exemptions to the internship program are available); and (iv) pass final examinations.
+To offer services, individuals must then register and obtain a license from ITAA.

 Auditors

 Auditors are regulated at the state level under the Audit Act of 2016.
-The law outlines the roles of the Belgian Institute of Registered Auditors (IBR-IRE) and the Belgian Audit Oversight College (BAOC), which regulate the audit profession.
+The law outlines the roles of the Belgian Institute of Registered Auditors (IBR-IRE), the Belgian Audit Oversight Board (BAOB), and the Ministry of Economy.

-In order to practice as an auditor, the Audit Act of 2016 stipulates that an individual must: (i) be a citizen of a Member State of the European Union; (ii) be less than 65 years old; (iii) be free of any criminal convictions; (iv) possess a master’s degree from a Belgian university or equivalent foreign diploma; (v) complete three (3) years of practical training in auditing; (vi) pass a proficiency examination (which is administered by IBR-IRE); and (vii) take the auditor’s oath at the Court of Appeal.
-Individuals with equivalent foreign qualifications must pass an examination on company law, accounting law, and professional ethics as described in IBR-IRE’s Procedure for Foreign Professionals (2019).
+In order to practice as an auditor, the Audit Act of 2016 stipulates that an individual must: (i) be a citizen of a Member State of the European Union; (ii) be less than 65 years old; (iii) be free of any criminal convictions; (iv) possess a master’s degree from a Belgian university or equivalent foreign diploma; (v) complete three (3) years of practical training in auditing; (vi) pass "theoretical training exams" which can be taken before the start of the practical training or during the practical training; (vii) pass final examinations (which are administered by IBR-IRE); and (viii) take the auditor’s oath at the Court of Appeal.
+Individuals with equivalent foreign qualifications must pass an examination on company law, accounting law, and professional ethics as described in IBR-IRE’s Procedure for Foreign Professionals (2007).

-The BAOC is responsible for (i) supervising all of the Belgian Institute of Registered Auditors’ (IBR-IRE) operations including (i) maintaining the audit registry; (ii) supervising IBR-IRE’s continuing professional development for auditors; (iii) conducting quality assurance reviews for all registered auditors carrying out statutory audits of public interest entities (PIEs) and non-PIEs; and (iv) conducting investigations of all auditors and directing cases to the Financial Services and Markets Authority Commission of Sanctions as needed.
+The BAOB is responsible for: (i) supervising all of the Belgian Institute of Registered Auditors’ (IBR-IRE) operations including the audit registry; (ii) supervising IBR-IRE’s continuing professional development for auditors; (iv) conducting quality assurance reviews for all registered auditors carrying out statutory audits of public interest entities (PIEs) and non-PIEs; and (v) conducting investigations of all auditors and directing cases to the Financial Services and Markets Authority Commission of Sanctions as needed.

 Belgian Institute of Registered Auditors (IBR-IRE)

-IBR-IRE is a mandatory membership organization for auditors and audit firms established in accordance with the Audit Act of 2016.
-The Act Regarding the Organization and Supervision of registered Auditors of 2016 grants IBR-IRE, under the supervision of the Belgian Audit Oversight College (BAOC), with the authority to (i) approve and register statutory auditors and audit firms; and (ii) provide continuing professional development for auditors.
+IBR-IRE is a mandatory membership organization for auditors and audit firms established in accordance with the Accounting Law of 1953, as amended in 2015.
+The Act Regarding the Organization and Supervision of Statutory Auditors of 2016 grants IBR-IRE, under the supervision of the Belgian Audit Oversight Board (BAOB), with the authority to (i) approve and register statutory auditors and audit firms; (ii) provide continuing professional development for auditors; and (iii) draft auditing and ethical standards for the HCEP and Minister of Economy’s approval and endorsement.

-IEC-IAB is a mandatory membership organization for accountants and tax consultants established in accordance with the Law Concerning the Accountancy and Tax Professions (Law of 1999).
-IEC-IAB is responsible for (i) implementing initial and continuing professional development requirements specified in the law for its members; (ii) providing training and licensing examinations; (iii) conducting an investigation and disciplinary system for its members to ensure compliance with educational and ethical requirements; and (iv) keeping members informed of any revised or new accounting and ethical standards.
+ITAA is a mandatory membership organization for accountants and tax consultants established in accordance with the Law Concerning the Accountancy and Tax Professions (Law of 2019).
+ITAA is responsible for: (i) implementing initial and continuing professional development requirements specified in the law for its members; (ii) providing training and licensing examinations; (iii) maintaining a registry for accountants and tax consultants; (iv) investigating and disciplining its members to ensure compliance with educational and ethical requirements; and (v) keeping members informed of any revised or new accounting and ethical standards.

-IEC-IAB is a member of IFAC, Accountancy Europe, FIDEF, and the Confédération Fiscale Européenne.
+ITAA is a Member of IFAC, Accountancy Europe, European Federation of Accountants and Auditors (EFAA), Fédération Internationale des Experts-Comptables Francophones, and the Confédération Fiscale Européenne.

 Adoption of International Standards

-The BAOC conducts quality assurance reviews at least once every three years on auditors of public interest entities (PIEs) and every six years on non-PIE auditors.
-BAOC reports in its annual report that it conducts risk-based quality control and that reviewers are either members of the Financial Services and Markets Authority (FSMA) or ‘are bound by a collaboration with the FSMA’.
-For PIEs, quality control is conducted by reviewers that are external to the profession.
+The BAOB conducts quality assurance reviews at least once every three years on auditors of public interest entities (PIEs) and at least every six years on non-PIE auditors.
+BAOB conducts risk-based reviews and reviewers are either members of the Financial Services and Markets Authority (FSMA) or ‘are bound by a collaboration with the FSMA’.
+For PIEs, reviews are conducted by individuals that are external to the profession.

 Current Status: Adopted

-To become a member of IEC-IAB, candidates must (i) acquire a university level degree (or higher) that is recognized by the Flemish, French or German-speaking community; (ii) complete a three (3) year internship at the institute or at least seven years of practical experience; and (iii) pass a final examination.
-Exemptions to the internship program are available on the website.
-IEC-IAB requires its members to complete 120 hours of CPD over three (3) years and monitors members’ fulfillment.
+Candidates for these designations are required to be members of ITAA as per the Law of 2019 to practice.
+Candidates must: (i) acquire a degree that is recognized by the Flemish, French or German-speaking Community and listed by the 2019 law; (ii) pass an initial admission test; (iii) complete a three (3) year internship at the ITAA or have at least seven years of practical experience (exemptions to the internship program are available); and (iv) pass final examinations.
+ITAA requires its members to complete 120 hours of CPD over three (3) years and monitors members’ fulfillment.

 For auditors, the Audit Act of 2016 and Royal Decree on the Access to the Profession of 2018 stipulate IPD and CPD requirements.